-We are inspired by a sense of caring and compassion for all the people who work to build a better world, as well as to support the many causes and movements for which we all work.
+The Wellbeing Project is focused on catalysing a culture of inner wellbeing for all changemakers.
+We are inspired by love, care and compassion for all the people who work to build a better world, as well as to support the many causes and movements for which we all work.

 INNER DEVELOPMENT PROGRAM

-- Individual Program: participants are supported in finding either an individual or a group program with whom they can regularly do inner work.
+Individual Program: participants are supported in finding either an individual or a group program with whom they can regularly do inner work.

-- Peer Calls: participants are also supported in integrating their ongoing development into their work and personal lives through monthly small facilitated group calls
+Peer Calls: participants are also supported in integrating their ongoing development into their work and personal lives through monthly small facilitated group calls.

-- Wisdom Teachers: ongoing seminars with outstanding wisdom teachers from different practices and backgrounds
+Wisdom Teachers: ongoing seminars with outstanding wisdom teachers from different practices and backgrounds.

 RESEARCH AND EVALUATION